 Even Cars.com staffers aren't immune to thieves, particularly those with a preference for the Honda Fit's versatile alloy wheels.
 Jennifer Newman, Cars.com editor-in-chief, awoke one morning in 2013 to find the newly purchased wheels of her 2007 Honda Fit Sport missing from the Chicago block she parked her car on.
 A couple of years later, thieves stole the wheels from Cars.com's brand new 2015 long-term test car — also a Honda Fit — while it was parked on the street in a North Side Chicago neighborhood.

-Because wheel thieves work in groups during the overnight hours, they make off with the goods in a matter of minutes, usually going unnoticed by sleeping car owners, according to Frank Scafidi, spokesman for the National Insurance Crime Bureau.
+Because a good wheel thief usually works in a group during the overnight hours, they make off with the rims in a matter of minutes, usually going unnoticed by sleeping car owners, according to Frank Scafidi, spokesman for the National Insurance Crime Bureau.

 "The best defense is to make your vehicle less of a target, but if someone really wants your wheels, they're going to do whatever it takes," Scafidi said.